testflows/TestFlows-WebSite/source/_posts/blog/testing-simple-train-control-system-using-formal-description.md

 # Building test input sequences

-With the reference implementation in hand, we are ready to proceed to check that the implementation meets the requirements of system's behavior.
-We are in luck here, given that we have a formal definition of the system there requirements are as precise as we can have.
+With the reference implementation in hand, we’re ready to verify that it meets the system’s behavioral requirements.
+Fortunately, since we have a formal definition of the system, these requirements are as precise as they can be.

 {% html div class="classic-quote" %}

-> Again, see ["Decoding Formal Description of a Simple Train Control System"](https://testflows.com/blog/decoding-formal-description-simple-train-control-system/) for the actual formal model.
+> Refer to ["Decoding Formal Description of a Simple Train Control System"](https://testflows.com/blog/decoding-formal-description-simple-train-control-system/) for the full formal model.

 {% endhtml %}

-What shall we use from the formal definition to build out test sequences?
-The answer is simple, what we need is set of atomic propositions {%katex%}AP{%endkatex%} from which we'll create input equivalence class partitions (IECP).
+What should we use from the formal definition to build our test sequences?
+The answer is straightforward: we need the set of atomic propositions {%katex%} AP {%endkatex%} to create input equivalence class partitions (IECP).

 {% html div class="classic-quote" %}

-> We've learned how to create input equivalence class partitions in [Using Atomic Propositions and Equivalence Classes (Part 1)](..using-atomic-propositions-and-equivalence-classes-part1/) and [Using Atomic Propositions and Equivalence Classes (Part 2)](..using-atomic-propositions-and-equivalence-classes-part2/).
+> For a guide on creating input equivalence class partitions, see [Using Atomic Propositions and Equivalence Classes (Part 1)](..using-atomic-propositions-and-equivalence-classes-part1/) and [Using Atomic Propositions and Equivalence Classes (Part 2)](..using-atomic-propositions-and-equivalence-classes-part2/).

 {% endhtml %}

-Here is our set of atomic propositions:
+Below is our set of atomic propositions:
 > {%katex%}
 AP = \{ V_{\text{est}} = 0, V_{\text{est}} > V_{\text{MRSP}}, V_{\text{MRSP}} > 110, V_{\text{est}} > V_{\text{MRSP}} + 7.5, V_{\text{est}} > V_{\text{MRSP}} + 15, \\
 \quad \ell = \text{NS}, \ell = \text{WS}, \ell = \text{IS}, W, EB \}
 {%endkatex%}

-For building input equivalence class partitions, we'll only need to focus on the propositions related to the inputs {%katex%}V_{est}, V_{MRSP}{%endkatex%}.
-Therefore, our set is:
+To construct input equivalence class partitions, we only need to focus on the propositions directly related to the inputs {%katex%} V_{\text{est}} {%endkatex%} and {%katex%} V_{\text{MRSP}} {%endkatex%}.
+Therefore, our input set becomes:

 > {%katex%}
 AP_I = \{ V_{\text{est}} = 0, V_{\text{est}} > V_{\text{MRSP}}, V_{\text{MRSP}} > 110, V_{\text{est}} > V_{\text{MRSP}} + 7.5, V_{\text{est}} > V_{\text{MRSP}} + 15 \}
 {%endkatex%}

-Let's build the initial table of input equivalence class partitions (IECP).
-Remember, it is easy to build one.
-This table has every combination of each atomic proposition related to the input being either true or false.
+Let’s construct the initial table of input equivalence class partitions (IECP).
+This table includes every combination of each atomic proposition related to the inputs being either true or false, representing the Cartesian product of all possible input states.
-Another way to think about it, it is a Cartesian product.

-Like so,
+For example,

 > {%katex%}
 IECP = \{ V_{\text{est}} = 0, \neg(V_{\text{est}} = 0) \} \times \\